Cefuroxime use while Breastfeeding

 Summary of Use during Lactation

-Limited information indicates that maternal doses of cefuroxime up to 2.25 grams daily by injection produce low levels in milk that are not expected to cause severe adverse effects in breastfed infants.
+Limited information indicates that cefuroxime produces low levels in milk that are not expected to cause severe adverse effects in breastfed infants.
 Cefuroxime does not appear to alter the flora of breastmilk when used alone, but it can alter the infant’s fecal flora.
-Occasionally, diarrhea or thrush, has been reported with cephalosporins, but these effects have not been adequately evaluated.
+Occasionally, diarrhea or thrush have been reported with cephalosporins, but these effects have not been adequately evaluated.
 Cefuroxime is acceptable in nursing mothers.

 Maternal Levels.
 A single intravenous dose of 750 mg of cefuroxime was given to 5 women.
 The average peak cefuroxime level in milk was 0.37 mg/L 3 hours after the dose.
 Individual peak levels of 0.33 to 0.5 mg/L occurred 2 to 4 hours after the dose.